Mohawk-College-IIoT-Automation-Lab/NCM_Viz_Client/development_log.md

 	- [ ] Needs to store the raw data in a tdms file
 	- [ ] Needs to plot the data in real-time on the app
 	- [ ] Needs to be able to recall and plot the raw-data

+## 04-22-2025
+- Reorganized some code
+- Planned out my next couple steps to building the first release

+## 04-23-2025